luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 }
 ```

-This is taken from [qBitTorrent: NGINX Revers Proxy for Web UI](https://github.com/qbittorrent/qBittorrent/wiki/NGINX-Reverse-Proxy-for-Web-UI).
+This is taken from [qBitTorrent: Nginx reverse proxy for Web UI](https://github.com/qbittorrent/qBittorrent/wiki/NGINX-Reverse-Proxy-for-Web-UI).
 Restart the `nginx` service for the changes to take effect:

 ```sh
 systemctl restart nginx